kaazing/gateway/doc/admin-reference/r_conf_service.md

 </td>
 <td>
 Set this property in either of the following use cases:
 -   Set this property when configuring your proxy service, which is the most common use case for `prepared.connection.count`.
-In this case, setting `prepared.connection.count` sets the number of connections ${the.gateway} creates (or *prepares*) to the ${message.broker.generic} specified by the `connect` element in addition to the client connections.
-When ${the.gateway} starts, it creates the specified number of connections to the ${message.broker.generic}, thus creating a "prepared connection."
-When an incoming client connection uses a prepared connection, ${the.gateway} creates another connection to the ${message.broker.generic}, thus maintaining the specified number of prepared connections to the ${message.broker.generic}.
+In this case, setting `prepared.connection.count` sets the number of connections the Gateway creates (or *prepares*) to the back-end service or message broker specified by the `connect` element in addition to the client connections.
+When the Gateway starts, it creates the specified number of connections to the back-end service or message broker, thus creating a "prepared connection."
+When an incoming client connection uses a prepared connection, the Gateway creates another connection to the back-end service or message broker, thus maintaining the specified number of prepared connections to the back-end service or message broker.
--   Set this property when configuring ${enterprise.shield}.
-See [Configure ${enterprise.shield}](../reverse-connectivity/p_rc_config.md) for detailed configuration information.</span>
+-   Set this property when configuring Enterprise Shield&trade;.
+See [Configure Enterprise Shield&trade;](../reverse-connectivity/p_rc_config.md) for detailed configuration information.</span>

-If you do not set this property, then ${the.gateway} does not prepare connections to the ${message.broker.generic}.
+If you do not set this property, then the Gateway does not prepare connections to the back-end service or message broker.
 </td>
 </tr>
 <tr>